GulajavaMinistudio/FullJSExtensionPackCode/README.md

 * [Inline HTML](https://marketplace.visualstudio.com/items?itemName=pushqrdx.inline-html) - IntelliSense, Emmet and Syntax Highlighting for html/css inside ES6 Template Strings.
 * [IntelliSense for CSS class names in HTML](https://marketplace.visualstudio.com/items?itemName=Zignd.html-css-class-completion) - CSS class name completion for the HTML class attribute based on the definitions found in your workspace.
 (Disabled and changed to new version).
 * [IntelliSense for CSS, SCSS class names in HTML, Slim and SCSS](https://marketplace.visualstudio.com/items?itemName=gencer.html-slim-scss-css-class-completion) - :class and :id completion for HTML, Latte, Slim, ERB, Javascript, CSS and SCSS.
+* [JavaScript Booster](https://marketplace.visualstudio.com/items?itemName=sburg.vscode-javascript-booster) - Boost your productivity with advanced JavaScript refactorings and commands.
+This VS Code extension provides various code actions (quick fixes) when editing code in JavaScript (or TypeScript/Flow).
+Just note the light bulb at the left and press it to learn how you can transform the code under the cursor.
 * [JavaScript (ES6) code snippets](https://marketplace.visualstudio.com/items?itemName=xabikos.JavaScriptSnippets) - Code snippets for JavaScript in ES6 syntax.
 * [JavaScript Snippet Pack](https://marketplace.visualstudio.com/items?itemName=akamud.vscode-javascript-snippet-pack) - A snippet pack to make you more productive working with JavaScript.
 * [Jest](https://marketplace.visualstudio.com/items?itemName=Orta.vscode-jest) - Use Facebook's Jest With Pleasure.